 Students explore all science disciplines while cultivating 21st Century Learning Skills such as critical thinking, data analysis, and inquiry-based problem solving as well as learn soft skills such as communication, collaboration and adaptability.
 Students learn about topics such as the Earth’s surface and interior, atmospheric composition, weather, water energy cycles, and climate variability while emphasizing the concept that all systems have their unique identities, and there is substantial interaction between them.
 This course is offered from December through April.
 Successful completion of the course will allow students to earn four college credits from Thomas Nelson Community College (TNCC) in Geology 195.

 Students who perform well in the course are invited to participate in the one-week residential summer academy at NASA Langley, where an additional 1-credit in GOL 199 Independent Research can be earned.
-Scholars work under the mentorship of NASA scientists to examine state of the art, research and knowledge on issues such as tracking atmospheric precipitation, climate zone hot spots, studying sea level changes and analyzing effects of ground subsidence.
+Scholars work under the mentorship of NASA scientists to examine state of the art, research and knowledge on issues such as tracking atmospheric convection changes, habitat shifts, sea-level changes, and analyzing effects of changes in surface dynamics.